jlbernardo/ft_irc/docs/ports_and_their_communication.md

-## Network Ports: A Technical Overview
+# Network Ports: A Technical Overview for IRC Server Implementation

 Network ports are fundamental components of the TCP/IP protocol suite, enabling multiple applications to share a single network interface and communicate independently.

-**Port Numbers:**
+Understanding ports is crucial when implementing network applications like IRC servers.

+## Port Numbers and Ranges

 Ports are represented by 16-bit unsigned integers, ranging from 0 to 65535.

-**Port Ranges:**
+They are divided into three ranges:

-* **Well-known ports (0-1023):** These are assigned to standard services by the Internet Assigned Numbers Authority (IANA).
-Examples include HTTP (port 80), HTTPS (port 443), and SSH (port 22).
+1. **Well-known ports (0-1023):** Assigned to standard services by IANA.
+Examples: HTTP (80), HTTPS (443), SSH (22).

-* **Registered ports (1024-49151):** These can be registered by individual companies or organizations for their specific applications.
+2. **Registered ports (1024-49151):** Can be registered by organizations for specific applications.

-* **Dynamic/Private ports (49152-65535):** These are ephemeral ports dynamically assigned to client processes for temporary communication.
+3. **Dynamic/Private ports (49152-65535):** Used for ephemeral client-side ports.

-**Port Functionality:**
+## Port Functionality

-Ports act as logical channels within a network interface, allowing different applications to send and receive data simultaneously.
+Ports act as logical endpoints for communication, allowing different applications to send and receive data simultaneously on the same host.
+In the context of an IRC server implementation, we'll work directly with ports using low-level socket functions and system calls provided by the operating system, instead of high level APIs.

-**Socket Binding:**

-When a process wants to listen for incoming connections, it binds to a specific port.
-This associates a local IP address and port number with a socket, enabling the process to receive data on that port.

-**Connection Establishment:**

-A client initiates a connection to a server by specifying the server's IP address and the port number the server is listening on.

-**Data Exchange:**

-Once a connection is established, the client and server can exchange data through the designated port.

-**Multiplexing:**

-Ports enable multiplexing, allowing multiple applications to share the same network connection without interfering with each other.
-Each application uses a unique port number for communication.

-**Example: IRC Communication:**
+## Socket Binding and Connection Establishment

+1. **Server:** The IRC server creates a socket and binds it to a specific port (typically 6667 for IRC).
+It then listens for incoming connections on this port.
-An IRC server typically listens on port 6667.
-An IRC client connects to the server by sending a connection request to the server's IP address and port 6667.
-After establishing the connection, the server may assign the client a dynamic port for further communication.
+2. **Client:** An IRC client creates a socket and connects to the server's IP address and port.

+When implementing this in C++98, we'll use functions like `socket`, `bind`, `listen`, and `accept` for the server side, and `socket` and `connect` for the client side.

+## Data Exchange and Multiplexing

+Once connected, clients and servers exchange data in packets.
+Ports enable multiplexing, allowing multiple connections to share the same network interface.
+In our IRC server implementation, we'll need to handle multiple client connections simultaneously.
+This is typically achieved using I/O multiplexing techniques such as `select` or `poll`.

 ## Ports vs. File Descriptors

-While ports are essential for network communication, they are abstract concepts.
-To interact with them in your code, you use file descriptors (fds).
+While ports are network-level identifiers, file descriptors are OS-level handles used to interact with ports in our code.

-**Ports:**

-* **Network-level identifiers:** Represent specific applications or services on a host.
-* **Abstract:** Not directly accessible as integers in your code.

-**File Descriptors:**
+- **Ports:** Abstract identifiers for network services.

-* **Operating system handles:** Integers used by the OS to represent open files, sockets, pipes, etc.
+- **File Descriptors:** Concrete integers used by the OS to represent open sockets.
-* **Concrete:** You work with them directly as integers in your code.

-**Relationship in IRC:**
+### Relationship in IRC:

-1. **Server:** The IRC server binds a socket to a specific port (e.g., 6667).
-This socket is associated with a file descriptor.
+1. The server binds to port 6667, receiving a file descriptor.

-2. **Client:** The IRC client creates a socket and connects to the server's IP address and port.
-The client's socket is also associated with a file descriptor.
+2. For each client connection, a new file descriptor is created.

-3. **Communication:** Once connected, the client and server use their respective file descriptors to send and receive data through the established connection, effectively communicating over the designated port.
+3. The server uses these file descriptors to send/receive data over the established connections.

-**Analogy:**

-Think of ports as apartment numbers and file descriptors as keys.
-You need the key (fd) to access the specific apartment (port) and interact with it.
+## Practical Considerations

+When implementing an IRC server in C++98:

+1. We'll use appropriate byte-order conversion functions (`htons` and `ntohs`) when working with port numbers.
+2. We'll properly handle file descriptors to avoid resource leaks.
+3. We'll implement error checking for all socket operations.
+4. We'll consider using non-blocking I/O for improved performance.

+`htons` stands for Host to Network Short and it's used to convert a 16-bit integer from host byte order to network byte-order.
+It's commonly used when setting up the port number in a sockaddr_in structure before binding or connecting.

+`ntohs` is the reverse of htons.
+It converts a 16-bit integer from network byte order to host byte order.
+It's often used when retrieving port numbers from received packets or structures.

+Non-blocking I/O allows socket operations to return immediately, even if they can't be completed right away.
+This can lead to more efficient handling of multiple connections, as our program can continue executing and handle other tasks or connections while waiting for I/O operations to complete.
+However, it also introduces more complexity in terms of error handling and data buffering.

+Remember, while ports are crucial for establishing connections, most of our code will interact with file descriptors for actual data transmission and reception.
+Our implementation will need to manage these file descriptors carefully, using them to read from and write to the established connections.